 While a work trip means you just want to get there and back in the shortest time possible, a summer road trip in an EV can give you the chance to enjoy yourself en-route.
 Try exploring more leisurely routes along ‘A’ roads.
 Use the “avoid highways” option in Zap Map or Google maps and search along the route to remind yourself of places you’ve always wanted to stop at.

-Slower speeds when you leave the motorway mean you’ll get more miles from your battery too.
-Like all cars, electric cars use more power at motorway speeds than they do at 60mph.
-It’s just that you’re likely to be more aware of it once you switch to an EV.
+Slower speeds mean you’ll get more miles from your battery.
+Like all cars, electric cars use more power at motorway speeds than they do at 60mph (it’s just that you’re likely to be more aware of it once you switch to an EV).
 Taking an A-road, that can often mean you travel a shorter distance too, giving you a double benefit of fewer and more efficient miles.

 Long journeys welcome the charge hub

 As more and more motorists switch to electric, busy locations with one or two chargers could mean waiting in a queue if you are travelling at peak times.
 The answer to this is the charge hub, the forecourt of EV charging.